 Other Requirements: Tuberculosis (TB) clearance; Measles/Mumps/Rubella (MMR) immunization.
-Application Period:
+Application Period: Open.

-Open.
 Specific application dates will be posted on Kapi'olani Community College's website.
 Program Student Learning Outcomes: Upon successful completion of the Certificate of Competence in Adult Residential Care Home Primary Care Giver Training, the student should be able to: - Function as a member of the Adult Residential Care Home team, operating under the rules and regulations of Chapter 100.1. - Provide safe, simple basic nursing care to the residents of the Adult Residential Care Home. - Use correct lines of communication when interacting with resident and regulatory and resource personnel. - Recognize the legal and ethical responsibility of the Adult Residential Care Home Operator. - Recognize the resident's rights and responsibilities.

-Kapi'olani Community College Programs 2022 - 2023 (section amended Oct 2022), page 88 - Assume accountability for own actions and behavior. - Identify the basic needs of a person in health and illness. - Recognize the major physical changes in structure and function of the body, especially with aging. - Provide care that is culturally sensitive. - Recognize and report significant changes in the resident's mental and physical health status. - State the requirements for physical care for the terminally ill resident and ways to provide emotional support.
-CERTIFICATE OF COMPETENCE CURRICULUM, ADULT RESIDENTIAL CARE HOME PRIMARY CARE GIVER TRAIING (4 CREDITS) First Semester NURS 11 (1) NURS 12 (1) NURS 13 (1) NURS 14 (1) In a credit course sequence, the student must earn a grade point ratio (GPR) of 2.0 or higher for all courses required in the certificate.
+Kapi'olani Community College Programs 2022 - 2023 (section amended May 2022), page 88 - Assume accountability for own actions and behavior. - Identify the basic needs of a person in health and illness. - Recognize the major physical changes in structure and function of the body, especially with aging. - Provide care that is culturally sensitive. - Recognize and report significant changes in the resident's mental and physical health status. - State the requirements for physical care for the terminally ill resident and ways to provide emotional support.
+CERTIFICATE OF COMPETENCE CURRICULUM, ADULT RESIDENTIAL CARE HOME PRIMARY CARE GIVER TRAING (4 CREDITS) First Semester NURS 11 (1) NURS 12 (1) NURS 13 (1) NURS 14 (1) In a credit course sequence, the student must earn a grade point ratio (GPR) of 2.0 or higher for all courses required in the certificate.
 NURS 11 is taken concurrently with NURS 12, 13, and 14.
 The courses are taken in the following sequence: NURS 14, NURS 12 and NURS 13.
 Please note: To receive the Certificate of Competence in ARCH, a grade of "C" or higher is required for all courses.
-NURSE AIDE CURRICULUM CERTIFICATE OF COMPETENCE, LONG TERM CARE NURSE AIDE (6 SEMESTER CREDITS) Program Description: The Nurse Aide Program consists of two courses, NURS 100 and NURS100L that are taken concurrently.
-It prepares entry-level nurse aides to provide basic nursing care to clients who are ill and disabled ill and in the long-term care, subacute, acute, out-patient, and home health settings.
-Students learn to deliver basic personal care, infection control, communicate effectively, respect resident rights, and provide emotional support and care of special populations.
-After successful completion of NURS 100 and NURS 100L, the student will receive a Certificate of Competence.
-Graduates are eligible to take the National Nurse Aide Certification Exam (Prometric).
-Certified nurse aides may find employment opportunities in acute, long term care, and home health agencies.
-This program is approved by the Hawaii Department of Health Community Ties and aligns with Omnibus Budget Reconciliation Act (OBRA) guidelines.
-Special Admission Requirements for Nurse Aide Program: Admission into the Nurse Aide Program is on a first-qualified, first-accepted basis with a minimum score of 61 on the COMPASS Reading test (or equivalent).
+LONG TERM CARE NURSE AIDE CURRICULUM CERTIFICATE OF COMPETENCE, LONG TERM CARE NURSE AIDE (6 SEMESTER CREDITS) Program Description: The Long Term Care Nurse Aide Certificate of Competence includes one course, NURS 9 (150 hours) that prepares entry-level nurse aides to provide basic nursing care to the elderly, ill, and disabled in the long term care, subacute and home health settings.
+Students learn to give basic personal care, communicate with patients and staff, respect resident rights and provide physical and emotional support.
+Graduates are eligible to take the State of Hawai'i Nurse Assistant Competency Evaluation Exam.
+Special Admission Requirements for Long Term Care Nurse Aide Program: Admission into the Long Term Care Nurse Aide Program is on a first-qualified, first-accepted basis with a minimum score of 61 on the COMPASS Reading test (or equivalent).
 Completion of ENG 21 or higher-level English course with a grade of "C" or higher, or a U.S. high school diploma, or a General Education Development (GED) Certificate may substitute for the COMPASS Reading Test Score.
 Applicants must not be on probation at Kapi'olani Community College.
-Program Competencies: Upon successful completion of the Certificate of Competence in Nurse Aide, the student should be able to: - Function in the role of the nurse aide as a member of the health care team, under the supervision of the LPN, RN or MD, in the subacute, long term care and home settings. - Demonstrate adherence to resident rights and the legal and ethical responsibilities of the nurse aide. - Perform basic nursing care safely, respecting cultural differences - Implement effective communication skills.
+Program Competencies: Upon successful completion of the Certificate of Competence in Long Term Care Nurse Aide, the student should be able to: - Function in the role of the nurse aide as a member of the health care team, under the supervision of the LPN, RN or MD, in the subacute, long term care and home settings. - Demonstrate adherence to resident rights and the legal and ethical responsibilities of the nurse aide. - Perform basic nursing care safely, respecting cultural differences - Implement effective communication skills.